-- 4 Star WELs rating. - 4 Star Energy rating. - d.
+- d.
 All new Bathroom water fittings shall meet or exceed a 4 Star WELS rating. - e.
 The Licence holder shall request, record and review details of any other environmental credentials from the supplier. - f.
 Second-hand goods, for instance, office furnishings, are also acceptable. - g.
 The procurement policy shall address the product-specific requirements set out in clauses 8.2.1 and 8.2.3. - h.
 The Licence holder shall provide annual reports to The Trust on the implementation of its procurement policy and include the information required from the product specific requirements in 8.2.1 and 8.2.3.
 Including providing the reason for purchase decisions where the required preferences have not been able to be met.